tcamick/rails-environment/README.md

-# Personal Website Enviroment
+# Personal Website Environment

 ```
-A repository for the base configuration of my personal websites server enviroment.
+A repository for the base configuration of my personal websites server environment.
 ```

 ## Requirements